jordanadania/SnipItPostIt/README.md

 This is the link for v1.1 which I used to write this code.
 Other version may or may not work. https://www.autohotkey.com/download/ahk-install.exe

-You can also download the executable directly from the releases page at...
+You can also download the executable directly from the releases page at https://github.com/jordanadania/SnipItPostIt/releases/tag/AHK